MzPoju/alx-system_engineering-devops/0x00-shell_permissions/README.md

-change current user to betty
+script that prints username of current user